LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: int SUNHeuristicsSpace(SUNHeuristics H, long int *lenrw, long int *leniw)

    Informative routine that returns the memory requirements of the heuristics object.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNControl.Description.errorCodes``).
+The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

    Arguments:

    * *H* -- the heuristics object.
    * *lenrw* (output) -- number of ``sunrealtype`` words stored in the heuristics object.
    * *leniw* (output) -- number of ``sunindextype`` words stored in the heuristics object.
 This may also include pointers, `int` and `long int` words.

    Usage:

    .. code-block:: c